energysistem/manuals/42818-Headphones 1/en/08-play_control.md

-## Play Control
+## Playback control

-Once you have paired your *Energy Headphones BT1 Bluetooth*, you will be able to control basic playback options directly from the headphones such as raise/low volume, move forward or backward a song and play/pause your music.
+Once your *Energy Headphones 1 Bluetooth* are paired, you can control basic playback functions such as turning up and down the volume, switching to the next or previous song and pausing and resuming playback directly from your headphones.

-To forward one song press the VOLUME + button (1) once.
-You can also rewind a song or go to a previous point in the same song by pressing once or pressing and holding the VOLUME - button (3).
+Press and hold the NEXT button (1) to switch to the next song.
+You can also press and hold the BACK button (3) to switch to the previous song.

-You can raise and low the volume by ussing buttons (1) and (3) respectively.
-You will hear a beep sound with each change of volume.
+Press and hold the VOLUME + (1) and VOLUME - (3) buttons to turn up and down the volume respectively.
+You will hear a beep when reaching the maximum volume level.

-To pause and resume, press the PLAY/PAUSE button (2) once.
+Press the MULTIFUNCTION button (2) once to pause or resume playback.
+Your *Energy Headphones 1 Bluetooth* will automatically turn off if you pause playback for more than 10 minutes in order to save battery.